rwbutler/Connectivity/README.md

 - [x] Polling connectivity checks may be performed where a constant network connection is required (optional).
 - [x] Combine support via [`Connectivity.Publisher`](https://github.com/rwbutler/Connectivity/blob/main/Connectivity/Classes/Combine/ConnectivityPublisher.swift).

-## What's new in Connectivity 6.0.0?
+## What's new in Connectivity 7.0.0?

-- Added ability to set the authorization header used when contacting an endpoint (thanks to  [Nils Bergmann](https://github.com/TheNoim) - see [https://github.com/rwbutler/Connectivity/pull/73](https://github.com/rwbutler/Connectivity/pull/73)).
-- iOS base deployment target updated to iOS 11.0.

 For more information, see [CHANGELOG.md](CHANGELOG.md).